bellingard/sample_multi-language-project/README.md

 - **JavaScript** - with coverage
 - **Groovy**

-#### How to run
+#### How to run an analysis

-- Using Maven:
+Make sure you have installed SonarQube with the Java, JavaScript and Groovy plugins.
+Then run:

 > mvn sonar:sonar

-- Using Sonar Runner: *(Java classes are already compiled in "target/classes" for your convenience)*

-> sonar-runner

 #### Pull Request analyses

-The Travis YAML file allows to run SonarQube analysis on pull requests.
+The Travis YAML file allows to:
+- run SonarQube analysis and push results on Nemo (https://nemo.sonarqube.org)
+- analyse every pull request thanks to SonarQube